 If the applicant has several pre-existing conditions, has a family history of heart disease, stroke, cancer, and/or other such major illnesses, and/or leads an unhealthy lifestyle, he or she is likely to get declined.

-As a result, applicants are aware of their status (approval, undergo a medical exam, or declined) in a matter minutes after applying online.
+As a result, applicants are aware of their status (approval, additional underwriting, or declined) in a matter of seconds after applying online.

 This close-to-instant decision is an unprecedented development in the life insurance industry.
 The traditional application process involves talking to an agent, comparing different types of policies, filling out pages and pages of forms, going through a phone interview, and undergoing a medical exam.